Willie Rockward: Career

 Rockward joined the faculty of Morehouse College in 1998.
 He was research director of the Materials and Optics Research & Engineering (MORE) Laboratory.
 He worked on nanolithography, terahertz imaging and physics education.
 He developed a range of research experiences for undergraduates and the Scholarly Mentorship in Laboratory Experiences (SMILE) program.
 He also established the Nuclear, Materials, and Space Sciences (NuMaSS) Summer School (NuMaSS) which introduced middle and high school students to a physics career.
 He was awarded tenure in 2008.

-In 2011 Rockward was appointed Chair of the Department of Physics & Dual Degree Engineering, resulting in Morehouse College having the most underrepresented minority Bachelor of Science graduates.
+In 2011 Rockward was appointed chair of the department of physics and dual degree engineering, resulting in Morehouse College having the most underrepresented minority Bachelor of Science graduates.
 As Chair of Department, Rockward investigated the barriers for HBCU physics departments.
 Rockward is an advocate for mentoring as a method to support students from underrepresented groups in physics.
 He launched "We C.A.R.E" (Curriculum, Advisement, Recruitment/ Retention/ Research, and Extras) a pedagogical approach that combines sessions on culture, collaboration and career, alongside the Innovative Technology Experiences for Students and Teachers program.
 He was made the Society of Physics Students Outstanding Chapter Advisor in 2012.

-In 2017 Rockward was appointed President of Sigma Pi Sigma.
+In 2017 Rockward was appointed president of Sigma Pi Sigma.
 He joined Morgan State University in 2018.
 Working with Associated Universities, Inc. to secure support from the National Science Foundation to deliver the National Society of Black Physicists conference.
 He has delivered the keynote talk at the Conference for Underrepresented Minority Physicists (CU2MiP).

 His current work focuses on extreme ultraviolet laser light and spectroscopic analysis of binary star systems.